Skip to navigation Skip to content

 • Cash payments in person

-Advise the payer to keep records of all child support payments made to the payee, and to obtain receipts for direct cash or third party payments.
+Advise the payer to keep records of all child support payments made to the payee, and to get receipts for direct cash or third party payments.
 This will provide evidence for both parties of the payment being made in the event of a future dispute.
 For this reason cash payments will generally be a risky method for both parents.

 For more information on payment methods, see FAQ - payment methods.